Smartling/SmartlingHelp/_articles/manage-content/watching-content.md

 ---

-The new Watching feature allows you to mark content you want to pay close attention to.
+The Watch feature allows you to mark content you want to pay close attention to.
 There are three levels of content you can watch:

 * A whole project
 * A workflow